Starting A Wild Ones Chapter

 Then set a meeting date to get together to discuss the details.
 Ask the invitees to bring other acquaintances.
 Make it a fun meeting.
 Look at it as an opportunity to do some first-contact networking.
 From this meeting you should get a feel for a few dependable, enthusiastic people to assist in the start-up efforts.

 At this meeting, decide on a date and place for a public organizational meeting and who to specifically invite to this meeting.
 You might decide to invite representatives of chapters of organizations such as the Audubon Society, Master Gardeners, Woodland Owners, Prairie Enthusiasts, municipal tree or park board members, teachers who mentor school botanic clubs, and members of the local garden club, nature center and botanical garden.
 This will provide a way to “cross-fertilize” all of the groups in the area who are interested in the environment and biodiversity.

 Once you have confirmed the meeting place and time, publicity is the next (and very important) step in the process.
-Besides sending a Press Release to the local newspapers and radio and TV stations, you may wish to put up posters.
-Wild Ones has posters which you may wish to use.
+Besides sending a Press Release to the media, you may wish to put up posters.
 Places to publicize your meeting include the local nature center and botanical garden, local university extension office, DNR office, technical college, library, park department, and retail shops such as nurseries, grocery and hardware stores, copy shops, and banks.

 Flyers are also important.
-Make up an invitation pamphlet that you can drop off at these same locations.
+Make up an invitation flyer that you can drop off at these same locations.